 When crises are managed effectively, participants experience fewer disruptions in their care plans.
 This leads to improved long-term outcomes, as they feel supported in environments that promote stability and understanding.

-1. Understanding Behavior and Its Risks
+1. Understanding Behaviour and Its Risks

-Identifying factors that contribute to escalating behaviors.
+Identifying factors that contribute to escalating behaviours.

 2. CPI Crisis Development Model